 There isn’t one correct answer to “how might we diversify the ways in which we get from A to B”, but with this blog post we wanted to share how and why we ended up with our navigation experiment Sproute.

 Hi there, my name is Julius.
 I’m a Danish interaction designer.
-Sproute was the result of my 4 month residency at Move Lab.
+Sproute was the result of my 4 month residency here at move lab.

 In short, Sproute is a navigation app that diversifies how you travel by offering a set of characters that get you to your destination in different ways.